-Sponsored Project Consortiums are a gateway for launching and conducting frequent, open communication between participating researchers and the corporate community.
+Sponsored Project Consortia is a gateway for launching and conducting frequent, open communication between participating researchers and the corporate community.
 Companies gain direct access to the capabilities of university faculty members and their students in exchange for annual membership fees which primarily fund basic research.
 Corporate members are not granted intellectual property ownership rights and there are no required deliverables.
 Corporate members typically attend annual meetings, receive copies of reports and publications, and have opportunities to recruit students.

 How are SPCs different from Sponsored Research?

-Sponsored Project Consortiums typically focus on an area of research that looks at a general problem that a group of industries maybe facing.
+Sponsored Project Consortia typically focus on an area of research that looks at a general problem that a group of industries maybe facing.
 The affiliate members do not receive intellectual property (IP) ownership rights in return for their membership fees, but are granted a license to use any IP developed by the consortium.

 A sponsored project, on the other hand, is a one-on-one arrangement where a company funds a research project with a specific statement of work and budget for a defined period of time.
 The project benefits only the one sponsor.
 In sponsored research, the sponsoring company pays the full direct and indirect costs of the research.
 In return, the company may receive an option to license inventions resulting from the project.

 The following steps and information must be submitted to Office of the Vice Chancellor/Vice President for Research and Technology Transfer (VPR) in order to initiate or setup a sponsored project consortium.

 - Letter to the VPR requesting the establishment of the consortium that provides the following information: